Your Daily Source for all things Fighting Illini

 Matt Bollant was hired as Illinois women's basketball coach on March 28, 2012.

-Mike Thomas is in his third year at the University of Illinois in 2013-14 after being named the school's 18th director of athletics on Aug.
-10, 2011.
-That follows six successful years as the director of athletics at the University of Cincinnati.
-A 28-year veteran of college athletics administration, Thomas has continued to boost the Fighting Illini athletic program to national prominence in men's and women's sports.
+Mike Thomas is in his fourth year at the University of Illinois in 2014-15 after being named the school's 18th director of athletics on Aug.
+10, 2011, following six successful years as the director of athletics at the University of Cincinnati.
+A 29-year veteran of college athletics administration, Thomas is leading the Fighting Illini athletic program to national prominence.